-- Records in the holding register meet the requirements set out above. - Movements recorded in keeper's records have been notified to DAERA. - Movement documents have been used and retained appropriately; and - Pigs are identified appropriately.
+- Records in the holding register meet the requirements set out above. - Movements recorded in keeper's records have been notified to DAERA. - Movement documents have been used and retained appropriately. - · Pigs are identified appropriately and - Count to ensure the number of pigs present on your holding on the day of inspection is consistent with your holding register and movement records.